o2r-project/o2r-extender/README.md

 #### The extension in detail

 [arXiv](https://arxiv.org/):

 [PLOS](https://www.plos.org/search?q=): Adding badge "Executability" to each search result and returning (to console log) the names of articles to be passed to API.

 [ScienceDirect](http://www.sciencedirect.com/):

 [Google Scholar](https://scholar.google.de/): Adding badge "peer review" to each search result and returning (to console log) the names of articles to be passed to API.

-[MS Academic Search](https://academic.microsoft.com/): Checing external source link
+[MS Academic Search](https://academic.microsoft.com/): Checking external source link

 [OSF](https://osf.io/)

 [Mendeley](https://www.mendeley.com/): Checking readers